-- Review the policy of the Institute with regard to salary scales, tenure, teaching loads, leaves of absence, and other matters of a similar nature pertaining to members of the General Faculty. - o Investigate variations in the application of such policies by the units within the Institute.
+- Review the policy of the Institute with regard to salary scales, tenure, teaching loads, leaves of absence, and other matters of a similar nature pertaining to members of the Faculty. - Investigate variations in the application of such policies by the units within the Institute.

-This Committee will furnish recommendations from any such review to the General Faculty for transmission to the President.
+This Committee will furnish recommendations from any such review to the Faculty for transmission to the President.

-- o Act as the first review board in cases of contested dismissals of members of the General Faculty - Receive from any General Faculty member information, suggestions, grievances, or criticisms concerning any aspect of the Institute operations or relations between or among faculty members.
-Evaluate these and transmit constructive criticism and recommendations to appropriate individuals or committees or directly to the General Faculty.
+- Act as the first review board in cases of contested dismissals of members of the Faculty - Receive from any Faculty member information, suggestions, grievances, or criticisms concerning any aspect of the Institute operations or relations between or among faculty members.
+Evaluate these and transmit constructive criticism and recommendations to appropriate individuals or committees or directly to the Faculty.